 Read our environmental policies and strategies below:

-The Environmental Sustainability Strategy covers 2013 through until 2017; the Environmental Sustainability Team are looking to review and update this in late 2016, following the publication of the University’s new Strategic Plan and Estates Strategy.
+The Environmental Sustainability Strategy covers 2013 through until 2017; the Environmental Sustainability Team are looking to review and update imminently, following the publication of the University’s new Strategic Plan and Estates Strategy.

 The Environmental Committee meets once a quarter to discuss environmental and energy issues within the university and, how they can be addressed and overcome.

 Chairperson – Prof Matthew Cragoe, Pro-Vice Chancellor, Head of College of Arts